 Tourism is a cornerstone service of the AA, as it is a vital sector to the growth and appeal of this unique country.

-Tourism is one of New Zealand’s great economic strengths and if we are to build on this we all have a part to play.
+The AA is committed to tourism.
+It is one of New Zealand’s great economic strengths and if we are to build on this, we all have a part to play.

 – Brian Gibbons, New Zealand Automobile Association Chief Executive